How to Write the Perfect Abandoned Cart Email

 No worries, download the PDF version now and enjoy your reading later...Download PDF

-According to research by eMarketer, mobile commerce sales in the US hit $24.66 billion in 2012, an increase of 81% over 2011.
+According to research by eMarketer, mobile commerce—also called m commerce—sales in the US hit $24.66 billion in 2012, an increase of 81% over 2011.
 Total mobile sales are expected to reach $38.40 billion in 2013 and increase to $86.86 billion by 2016.
 Considering the amazing rate at which mobile Ecommerce is growing, there is no reason why your business shouldn’t take advantage of the mobile marketplace.

-While you easily process credit card transactions and convert daily with your online site, mobile requires a different set of best practices.
+While you easily process credit card transactions and convert daily with your online site, a different set techniques is required to drive mobile commerce conversions.
 If you have already created a mobile site but aren’t generating as many sales or leads as expected, consider whether your site is making one of these conversion-reducing mistakes:

 Heavy text and mobile don’t mix well.
 Mobile users expect to find the information they want quickly and easily, without having to read through a lot of extra text.
 Keep lengthy content off your mobile site and on your blog and about pages instead.